 - Wrongful death: Sadly, 18-wheeler accidents are often fatal.
 The number of fatal crashes has been increasing in recent years according to FMCSA reporting.
 A wrongful death suit can help the deceased victim’s family recover costs relating to the funeral and burial, as well as medical bills, lost wages, and pain and suffering.

 Don’t Wait—Get the Help You Need From Us!

-The legal team of Stewart J. Guss, Attorney at Law, is nationally recognized for protecting the rights of injured victims for more than two decades.
+The legal team of Stewart J. Guss, Injury Accident Lawyers, is nationally recognized for protecting the rights of injured victims for more than two decades.
 We believe in providing tireless dedication to every client we serve, and we network with trusted affiliate firms who provide the same services.

 If you were injured in an 18-wheeler accident, call our office right now for a free consultation!
 Because we’re dedicated to providing excellent client care, we take all of our personal injury cases on a contingency fee basis.
 This means you will not owe us a DIME unless we win your case.
 Because your rights are important, we make ourselves available 24 hours a day, seven days a week.
 Call us today at 800-898-4877 or contact us now by CLICKING HEREto learn more about how our team can help you.

 See what past clients have to say:

 “Mr. Guss was wonderful.
 He fought hard against the insurance company to get us what we deserved.
 I went from owing almost $5000 in medical bills to actually getting money in my pocket.
 Absolutely Amazing!!!!!
 A big thank you from me and my family!!!”